IreplyCHMSU-Alijis-2026/PyCast---raspberryPi/README.md

 The Raspberry Pi is stable and operating as a hardened signage edge device suitable for further development and integration.

 This concludes the initial setup and testing phase.
+Display of Image, Video, and Audio are yet to be tested.